nkannapadi101/Portfolio-/Project 1/README.md

 1. **Technical manual** so cities can reproduce our analysis with their own data
 2. **Interactive dashboard** so analysts can communicate findings to local policymakers
-3. **Report**  so future teams can build upon this work We piloted the analysis in Nairobi, Kenya, and handed off the methodology to subsequent teams who are extending it to additional cities.
+3. **Report**  so future teams can build upon this work Our team piloted the analysis in Nairobi, Kenya, and handed off the methodology to subsequent teams who are extending it to additional cities.

 ## Methodology